Knowledge clip: Tackle your exam

 A question like this can throw you off balance.
 After all, it was not in the book and was not discussed in this way during the lectures.
 Realise that you cannot know the answer to this question then either.
 You have to come up with an answer yourself and be able to link relevant information covered during the course to it.
 Often there is no straightforward right or wrong with this type of question, but it is all about argumentation and how your answer shows that you are able to rise above the course content.

 Looking for more writing and studying techniques you can implement right away?
-Check out the overview of all Skills Booster knowledge clips.
+Check out the overview of all tips and knowledge clips.

 Stringer, W. (2012).
 Strategies to Fight Exam Stress and Achieve Success.
 ACA CTA ICSA Ventus Publishing ATS.